-Step 6 - Place a ruler over the block keeping the 45 degree diagonal line over the diagonal seam.
+Step 6 - Place a ruler on the block keeping the 45-degree diagonal line over the diagonal seam.
 Trim each side of your square to the desired size.

 Step 7 - Super Duper Easy!!!!
 You now have finished half square triangle blocks ready to assemble in a quilt top.